lbeharxtivia/liferay-editor-custom-fields-framework/README.md

 The engine behind Liferay Editor Custom Fields.

 You only need this if you are creating a new Liferay Editor Custom Fields package, otherwise it is provided as a dependency on existing ones.
-You can download a boilerplate for app development at https://github.com/lbeharxtivia/liferay-editor-custom-fields-sample

 ## Before You Start